FujiNetWIFI/fujinet-hardware/FN32ROV-1.3-Q24/README.md

 ![OSHWA Mark](https://github.com/FujiNetWIFI/fujinet-hardware/raw/master/images/oshwa-mark_us000651.png)

-# BUGFIX
+# IMPORTANT BUGFIXES

 The original release of v1.3 had an error that could cause a failure to flash the esp32 from some computers while working fine from others.
 This was due to leaving the CP2102 VIO pin unconnected.
-The design files have been updated to coonect this pin to VDD.
-Boards made with the error can be fixed by creating a solder bridge from pin 4 to pin 5 on U2.
+The design files have been updated to connect VIO to VDD.
+Boards made with the error can be fixed by creating a solder bridge from pin 5 to pin 6 on U2.
 See [CP2102 Bodge Image](https://github.com/FujiNetWIFI/fujinet-hardware/blob/master/FN32ROV-1.3-Q24/CP210x_RESET-BUG_FIX.jpg)

 # Changes from 1.0
  * SIO lines connected to ESP32 through two 74LS07